 To facilitate governance and provide detailed focus, the Board of Trustees has established two committees to which it has delegated some governance functions:

-The Audit and Finance Committee - focussed on the business, finance, health and safety and safeguarding
+The Audit, Risk and Finance Committee - focussed on the finance, risk, health and safety.

-The Remuneration and Nominations Committee – focussed on overseeing, remuneration including executive pay, succession planning and Human Resources (HR)
+The People and Culture Committee – focussed on overseeing remuneration including executive pay, succession planning and People Services.

 Local Governing Committees

 The Local Governing Committees for each of the Education Provisions are committees of the Board of Trustees, each has its own range of duties, powers, responsibilities and tasks to perform and these responsibilities are defined in the Scheme of Delegation.
 Those serving on a Local Governing Committee are referred to as 'Governors'.

 The structure, remit and reporting mechanisms of the Board of Trustees and Committees are outlined in the Trust’s Constitution and Terms of Reference document which is kept under regular review to ensure that the Trust remains efficient and effective in its proceedings.

 Brunel’s vision is to be an exceptional creative educational family opening doors, opening minds and changing lives, which values and recognises the need for creativity and uniqueness to ensure that we significantly improve the life chances and outcomes for all children and young people.
 The Trust provides a strong leadership and governance framework to both challenge and support all of its Education Provisions.